 Building on the success of the supervisor safety certificate program listed above, AGC Georgia is proud to offer the Safety Leadership Award.
-This award will be presented annually to two field supervisors (one first place winner and a runner-up) who are employed by an AGC Georgia general or specialty contractor firm, who manages a project site with no lost-time accidents or recordables, and demonstrates commitment to:
+This award will be presented annually to two field supervisors (one first place winner and a runner-up) who are employed by an AGC Georgia general or specialty contractor firm.
+The recipients must manage one or more project sites with no lost-time accidents or recordables, and demonstrate a commitment to:

 - providing a safe work environment